EasternGamer/DU-Ship-Outliner/README.md

 >If you have connected mode enabled, the final point will connect back to the first point.
 If you have mirrored mode enabled, the points you placed down will be mirrored on another layer.
 If you have both enabled, the connected mode will be applied on the second layer as well.
 If you have line mode enabled, it will select every two adjustors and create a new layer of it.
-If you have mirror mode anbled with that, you will create two layers each single line you make out of adjustors. **Keep in mind to use as few of these as possible.**
+If you have mirror mode anbled with that, you will create two layers each single line you make out of adjustors.

 When working with the bottom of a ship, you have two choices.